 - sgRNA_ID: This column contains an identifier of the sgRNA

-- sequence: This column contains the 20bp sequence of the sgRNA
+- sequence: This column contains the (typically 20bp) sequence of the sgRNA

 You can choose other header names for these columns.
 See example below.Example:

 Save the spreadsheet as either tab-separated format (.tsv) or comma-separated format (.csv).
-You can use the "Save As" menu item in Excel to do this.
+You can use the "Save As" menu item in Excel to do so.

 Next, specify the following parameters: